APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

 # Exercise 2: Query and retrieval

+In this exercise, you will create and deploy a web application from a Docker image in Azure, configure environment variables, and test the deployment.

 ## Task 1: Create and deploy a web app from a Docker image

+In this task, you will create a new Azure Web App resource.
+The web app will be set up to use a Docker container from a specified image.
+You will configure the app with settings for subscription, resource group, and Linux plan, and then deploy the Docker image **fruocco/oai-embeddings:latest** to the web app.

 1. Click on the **+ Create a resource** button on the top left corner of the Azure Portal.